 I have plenty of items that can do this job.
 My Rab fleece has done well in the past, as has my Arc’Teryx Atom LT.
 The main points are being compressible and having a decent warmth to weight ratio while not being the sort of thing more suited to a freezing mountain top than a slightly chilly flying metal tube.

 This season, though, I shall mainly be wearing a very elegant gold/yellow Rab Microlight Alpine jacket.
-It’s down, so it’s warm and incredibly compressible; it’s ‘sweater-warm’ rather than ‘sleeping-bag-warm’, which is ideal for a flight; and it’s super-elegant and swish as fuck, so it’s perfect to wear at either end of the journey.
+It’s down, so it’s warm and incredibly compressible; it’s ‘sweater-warm’ rather than ‘sleeping-bag-warm’, which is ideal for a flight; and it’s super-elegant and swish, so it’s perfect to wear at either end of the journey.

 7 – Kindle